Atharvious/telegram-ocr-bot/README.md

 ## Nice and simple ocr bot for telegram.
 Built just because I didn't wanna install a seperate ocr app on my phone (and pc too for that matter).

-The repository contains all the source code needed to reproduce the bot.
+This repository contains all the source code needed to reproduce the bot.
 The Dockerfile is pre-configured as well (but see the note below).

 *A bot token is needed to make it work - Get a token from '**@BotFather**' on telegram, and use it in line 12 in **bot.py**.*